 |Reflective roof coating

-Under current tariff 62 the cost savings of $10,990 per annum from the replacement of the lights could be utilised to install an adequate solar PV system.
-The audit considered a number of opportunities with relatively quick paybacks from the implementation of solar, including:
+Under current tariff 62, the annual cost savings of $10,990 from the replacement of the lights could be utilised to install an adequate solar PV system.

 - Bore Pump: Solar only or Solar and batteries.

 - Large scale solar PV systems of 30kW or 99.5kW.